Ted Potter Jr.: 2012: PGA Tour rookie season and maiden win

 Potter made his PGA Tour debut at the Sony Open in Hawaii in January 2012, where he finished in a tie for 13th.
 He achieved his first PGA Tour win at the Greenbrier Classic on July 8 of that year, after having missed the previous five cuts.
-Potter trailed Troy Kelly by several strokes but shot −4 on the last four holes to force a playoff.
+Potter trailed Troy Kelly by several strokes but shot 4-under par on the last four holes to force a playoff.
 Potter, ranked number 218 in the Official World Golf Ranking at the time, went on to win the playoff on the third extra hole, after missing a birdie putt to win on the second extra hole.
 Potter was 173rd in the FedEx Cup before the win, which vaulted him to 51st in the FedEx Cup and 83rd in the world.
 He also qualified for the 2012 Open Championship, his first major championship appearance, as a result of winning the tournament.
-He also earned a two-year exemption for winning, plus invitations to the 2012 PGA Championship, 2012 Bridgestone Invitational, and 2013 Masters Tournament.
+He also earned a two-year exemption, plus invitations to the 2012 PGA Championship, 2012 Bridgestone Invitational, and 2013 Masters Tournament.

 Potter made his debut in a major championship at the 2012 Open Championship where he finished in a tie for 60th place.
 For the season, he finished with 652 FedEx Cup points (93rd place) and second in voting for PGA Tour Rookie of the Year.

 2013–2016: PGA Tour and ankle injury

-Potter capped off a successful rookie campaign with a solid second season on tour.
-During the 2013 season, Potter entered 22 events and made 11 cuts including two top-10 finishes and five top-25 finishes.
-He earned 518 FedEx Cup points finishing in 105th place and had $829,770 in earnings for the season.
-His best performance of the 2013 season was at the Greenbrier Classic were finished in 6th place with a score of 271 (−9).
+Potter followed a successful rookie campaign with a solid second season on tour.
+During the 2013 season, Potter entered 22 events and made 11 cuts including two Top 10 finishes and five Top 25 finishes.
+He earned 518 FedEx Cup points, finishing in 105th place and had $829,770 in earnings for the season.
+His best performance of the 2013 season was at the Greenbrier Classic, where he finished in 6th place with a score of 271 (−9).

-Potter struggled during the 2014 season missing the cut in 15 of 24 events entered earning a total of $386,341.
-He had three top-25 finishes.
-Potter's season ended with an off-course ankle injury while at a hotel during the RBC Canadian Open.
+Potter struggled during the 2014 season, missing the cut in 15 of 24 events entered and earning a total of $386,341.
+He had three Top 25 finishes.
+Potter's season ended in July with an off-course ankle injury while at a hotel during the RBC Canadian Open.

-Potter broke his ankle in July 2014 and did not play again until April 2016.
-After making his five allotted Web.com Tour rehab starts, he tried to regain PGA Tour privileges with the last two starts of his major medical extension.
+Potter's broken his ankle kept him out of play until April 2016.
+After making five allotted Web.com Tour rehab starts, he tried to regain PGA Tour privileges with the last two starts of his major medical extension.